Bonin Islands: Names

+The name Bonin comes from an 1817 article in the French Journal des Savans by Jean-Pierre Abel-Rémusat in which—among various other misunderstandings of his source material—he misread a description of the islands as uninhabited (無人嶋, "desert island[s]") for their actual name, used the wrong reading of the characters (buninshima for mujintō), and then transcribed the resulting reading incorrectly into French as Bo-nin Sima, which eventually lost its original hyphen.

+The name Ogasawara (小笠原; [ogasawaɾa]) literally means "little hat-shaped field(s)" but is used for the islands in honor of Ogasawara Sadayori (小笠原 貞頼), a supposed ancestor of the ronin Ogasawara Sadatō (小笠原 貞任) fictitiously credited with the discovery of the chain.
+Within Japanese, the Bonins proper are known as the "Ogasawara Islands" or "Group" (小笠原群島, Ogasawara-guntō) while the "Ogasawara Islands" or "Archipelago" (小笠原諸島, Ogasawara-shotō) is a wider term including the other islands of the Ogasawara Municipality (小笠原村, Ogasawara-mura) and its coterminous Ogasawara Subprefecture (小笠原支庁, Ogasawara-shichō)—namely, the Volcano Islands and three remote islands of Nishinoshima, Minamitorishima, and Okinotorishima.
+These islands are parts of Japan's Nanpō Islands.

+The islands were also formerly known to Europeans as the Archbishop Islands (Islas del Arzobispo), probably in honor of Pedro Moya de Contreras, archbishop of Mexico and viceroy of New Spain, who sent an expedition to the area in the late 16th century.

 History

 Prehistory

 At the end of the 20th century, prehistoric tools and carved stones were discovered on North Iwo Jima and Chichijima, establishing that the islands were previously home to at least some members of an unknown Micronesian people.

 Early modern period

 The first recorded visit by Europeans to the islands happened on 2 October 1543, when the Spanish explorer Bernardo de la Torre on the San Juan sighted Haha-jima, which he charted as Forfana.
-At that time, the islands were uninhabited.
+The islands were uninhabited at that time.
 Japanese discovery of the islands occurred in Kanbun 10 (1670) and was followed by a shogunate expedition in Enpō 3 (1675).
 The islands were then referred to as Bunin jima (無人島, Buninjima), literally "the uninhabited islands".
 Shimaya Ichizaemon, the explorer at the order of the shogunate, inventoried several species of trees and birds, but after his expedition, the shogunate abandoned any plans to develop the remote islands.